 - If a team requires fill-ins for their game, they cannot be from either within the games grade or above the games grade i.e. no Division I players may fill-in for Division III

-- A team can use a maximum of three fill-ins in any one game and a maximum of five fill-in players during the season, i.e. one player five times or five players one time.
+- A team can use a maximum of three fill-ins in any one game and a maximum of five fill-in players during the season.
+If a player fill-ins for a team three or more times they are considered as a player in that division and cannot play down

 - Referees and officials will start the clock at the game’s appointed start time, if teams are not ready to play they will penalized two points per minute for ten minutes at which point the game will be declared a forfeit